DiracSpace/Penetration-Testing-Walkthoughs/WgelCTF/README.md

 Nmap done: 1 IP address (1 host up) scanned in 107.68 seconds
 ```

-Realizing that `SSH` was open, I went to the website to see if maybe we can get some credentials or a key.
+Realizing that `SSH` amd `HTTP` was open, I went to the website to see if maybe we can get some more information about the server.

+# Web Analysis

 Upon entering `http://10.10.33.168/` I noticed that it was the default starting template for Apache2.
 The strange thing was that the listing was wrong, look:

 ```bash
 /etc/apache2/